 - Turning engagement into sales.
 When online users spend about three hours on social media each day, why not leverage this time to make your platform shoppable?
 Tools like Shops on Instagram and Facebook for Business allow you to post your product catalog and tag products on your organic feed.
 They simplify the sales process—customers don’t have to leave the app (another extra step) to make their purchase.

 - Experimenting with different ad formats.
 You have about three seconds to capture someone’s attention as they’re scrolling through their feed and stories.
 Testing out different ad formats is crucial in finding one that makes an impact.
-For instance, you can try out a testimonial-style ad, a split-screen ad, or a native ad (using features like gifs, poll, etc. that are native to the social platform) to see what sticks.
-Don’t forget to add in captions to your video ads—people usually have their sound off on their devices.
+For instance, you can try out a testimonial-style ad, a split-screen ad, or a native ad (using features like gifs, polls, etc. that are native to the social platform) to see what sticks.
+Don’t forget to add captions to your video ads—people usually have their sound off on their devices.